Memorandum D3-5-1 - Marine Pre-load/Pre-arrival and Reporting Requirements

 - (c) one copy faxed back to the vessel or to the agent for presentation to the harbour master.

-209. Normally, arrangements to clear a vessel in international commercial service can be made with the local CBSA office in advance with the submission of a completed BSF732, National Targeting Centre – Pre-arrival Notice to the NTC via email, either by the ship's agent or master.
+209. To ensure a smoother vessel clearance in international commercial service, in addition to the requirements listed in paragraphs 204 to 208, carriers may provide a completed BSF732, National Targeting Centre - Pre-arrival Notice to the NTC via email, either by the ship’s agent or master.
 Providing this information does not constitute vessel clearance.

 210. It is the master's responsibility to ensure that no goods are discharged from the vessel, that no one other than a pilot, medical officer of health, or an officer acting in an official capacity is allowed to board the vessel, and that no one is allowed to leave the vessel, until such time as CBSA requirements have been completed.

 211. With the prior consent of the CBSA, officers from OGDs, supercargoes, or ships agents may accompany a CBSA officer on board to complete official or company business, provided there is no interference with CBSA procedures which are to take precedence over any other transactions.

 212. If a vessel that arrives from a foreign port requires anchoring in the harbour or stream, due to exceptional circumstances, a CBSA officer may proceed aboard to accept the ships stores list, crew declaration, and seal ships stores only if all health and safety requirements are met, and local management deems that it is safe to do so.
 Masters or agents are to be advised that the boarding of the vessel for this purpose is simply a preliminary function carried out to enable the vessel to proceed with local port routine without undue delay, and is not to be considered a substitute for formal reporting or CBSA clearance procedures.
 When practicable, the formal inward report may be taken at this time; should the vessel arrive after hours, the ship's master or agent may present the inward report the following day.